 Our History

-The Crucible first opened its doors on January 15, 1999, in a rented 6,000-square-foot warehouse in West Berkeley, then moved to West Oakland in 2003.
-Since our founding by sculptor Michael Sturtz, we have evolved into a community-focused industrial arts school and community, serving West Oakland and the Greater Bay Area.
+The Crucible first opened its doors on January 15, 1999, in a rented 6,000-square-foot West Berkeley warehouse.
+In 2003, we moved to our current 56,000-square-foot West Oakland facility.
+Since our founding by sculptor Michael Sturtz, we have further grown our community-driven industrial arts programming, serving West Oakland and the Greater Bay Area.

-We are the largest nonprofit industrial arts education facility in the United States and are committed to meeting everyone where they are, welcoming diverse voices, and using art to support creativity, personal transformation, and local economic development.
+As the largest nonprofit industrial arts education facility in the United States, we are committed to meeting individuals where they are, welcoming diverse voices, and using art to support creative exploration, personal transformation, and local economic development.

 The Beginning